Energy Management Software Market in Canada and the US

-As energy management as a service companies strive to help businesses use less energy it is critical for ESCOs to be aware of changing market conditions as they relate to electricity pricing, electrical value chain (from production to distribution/retail), energy technologies, legislation, and how businesses use energy.
+As energy management as a service (EMS) companies strive to help businesses use less energy it is critical for ESCOs to be aware of changing market conditions as they relate to electricity pricing, electrical value chain (from production to distribution/retail), energy technologies, legislation, and how businesses use energy.
 Each of these variables have an impact on the other.

 For example, Andrea Reimer, a former City of Vancouver Councillor at the Urban Futures Conference, told a story of the city attempting to implement energy performance contracting (EPC) in the same manner as some US cities.
 It failed.